smaclell/smaclell.github.io/_posts/2015-01-08-introdution-to-dependency-injection.md

 It does the right thing and gives ``Bar`` the registered ``ConsoleFoo``.

 Many Containers have shortcuts for simple transformations, i.e. from ``T`` to ``Lazy<T>``.
-Containers often they can support resolving/registering open generic types.
+Containers often support resolving/registering open generic types.

 Containers can offer the ability to register sets of dependencies in [Modules][auto-modules] or [Registries][sm-registry].
 This provides a simple